py-lidbox/lidbox/README.md

 * move as much logic as possible from the CLI code into `lidbox/api.py`
 * reduce repetition in the `predict` and `train` commands
 * more mutex locks when updating the caches
-* simplify `tf.data.Dataset` pipelines, no spaghetti leaks
+* simplify the `tf.data.Dataset` e2e pipeline, e.g. always use dicts for iterator elements
-* efficient metric implementations, must run in tf graph